openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 Select "Accept" and click "Finish" on the License Agreement dialog.

-> **_Note:_**  Depending on your PC-setup the licenses to be accepted might vary from what is shown in the screenshot-
+> **_Note:_**  Depending on your PC-setup the licenses to be accepted might vary from what is shown in the screenshot.

    ![License Agreement SDK](../images/studioSetup/06a_LicenseAgreementSDK.png)